 and you add "?random" at the end, the URL you'll need to check is

-If you see the same image when you access the two URLs, there's two possible causes:
+If you see the same image when you access the two URLs, it means that the images was not replaced.
+There's two possible causes:

-- There is an issue with file permissions and you may want to check that with your hosting provider.
+- There is an issue with file permissions which you may want to check with your hosting provider.

 - You are replacing a big image with a smaller image.
 Enable Media Replace generates new thumbnails for the new image, therefore if you had a 2000x2000 thumbnail published on a post/page, and then you replace the original image with a 600x600 image, the 2000x2000 thumbnail will become orphan because the new original image is smaller.
 However, you may still see it because of your browser cache.

 In some cases, the solution may be to use the option "Replace the file, use new file name and update all links" before replacing the image.

 If the images you see using the technique described above are different (you can see the old one and the new one) then there is definitely a caching problem and not a problem with Enable Media Replace.
 There can be different types of cache along the way from your browser to your website, so we suggest you to have a careful read at How to clear WordPress cache.